MBudkin/TG-Mark-All/readme.md

 ## Overview

-**TG-Mark-All** is a Telegram bot based on Python, designed to tag all members in a group using keywords like the bot's username, "@all," or "@everyone."
+**TG-Mark-All** is a Telegram bot based on Python, designed to tag all members in a group using keywords like the bot's username, "@all" or "@everyone"

 ## Features